gkorpal/gkorpal.github.io/_posts/2019-06-16-steinmetz-solid.md

   - bicylinder
 ---

-Consider the following example from <a href="https://wp.me/p13GRc-co" target="_blank">Piskunov's "Integeral and Differential Calculus"</a>:
+Consider the following example from <a href="https://wp.me/p13GRc-co" target="_blank">Piskunov's "Integral and Differential Calculus"</a>:

 <blockquote>Find the area of that part of the surface of the cylinder $x^2+y^2=a^2$ which is cut out by the cylinder $x^2+z^2=a^2$.</blockquote>